barryclark/jekyll-now/_posts/2017-10-15-Flare-on-Challenge-11.md

     14948 = 220810 - 220927 (-117) (log_s.txt)

 The number being subtracted is different, but 220810 is the same.
 This indicated that it might be part of the encoded string.
 I search for it in the binary and found data that resembled it.

 ![_config.yml]({{ site.baseurl }}/images/flare-on_challenge_11/encoded.png)

 So I then started searching through the trace to see how the number being checked is built.
 This resulted in a few interesting things.
-The first reference to 224767 is "13580 = 220926 - -1 (220927)".
+The first reference to 224767 is `13580 = 220926 - -1 (220927)`.
 I decided to then find references to the index 13580, to see where the first reference is so I can then see how the number is built.
 ![_config.yml]({{ site.baseurl }}/images/flare-on_challenge_11/index%2013580.png)

 Turns out that this index is referenced in the gap we saw earlier.
 A good indicator we are on the right track.
-After going through the trace I find the algorithm is ((code(char) * 15) * 128 + 127).
+After going through the trace I find the algorithm is `((code(char) * 15) * 128 + 127)`.

 Trying to solve for 224767, though is impossible, so there must be something missing.
 I then run the VM for input st and look for references to 2208010.
-I see 13580 = 220810 - -1 (220811).
+I see `13580 = 220810 - -1 (220811)`.
 Which is different than what we had for just input s.
 Looking at the difference it is 116, which happens to be the ascii code for t.
 To make sure this was the last bit, I used input stt and the same number was there.

-This means that the flag is broken up into sections of 2 chars and encoded as ((code(char_1) * 15) * 128 + 127) + char_2.
+This means that the flag is broken up into sections of 2 chars and encoded as `((code(char_1) * 15) * 128 + 127) + char_2`.
 Using this knowledge I wrote a short program in c++ to decode each encoded char pair, one thing to note is the last letter is encoded as ((code(char_1) * 15) * 128 + 127), since there is no char afterwards.

     int _tmain(int argc, _TCHAR* argv[]) {